ai-cfia/dev-rel-docs/adr/006-database-change-management.md

 ## Executive Summary

-This ADR details our thought process regarding our database management system and highlights the factors influencing this choice.
+This Architecture Decision Record (ADR) details our thought process regarding our database management system and highlights the factors influencing this choice.
 We considered a few solutions before coming to a combination of different options.